rkadam/rsvp/README.md

 npm install;
 ./node_modules/.bin/gulp;
 ```
-Things should be up and running @ (http://localhost:9000)
+Things should be up and running at [http://localhost:9000](http://localhost:9000)

 ## Team behind magic